krishna-dhulipalla/Real-Time-IoT-Based-Temperature-Analytics-and-Forecasting/README.md

 - Each sensor regularly sends temperature data to a Kafka server in AWS Cloud (Simulated by feeding 10,000 JSON data by using kafka-console-producer)
 - Kafka client retrieves the streaming data every 3 seconds
 - PySpark processes and analizes them in real-time by using Spark Streming, and show the results
+- The upgraded version also provides a Kafka-based simulation pipeline with schema validation and checksum verification.
+- LSTM and CNN models are trained on the generated time-series data with an ARIMA baseline for comparison.
+- Airflow automates data refresh tasks and a small Dash dashboard visualizes the sensor readings.

 ## 2. Format of sensor data